Our fitness expert found the best gym shorts for men to fit every budget and workout. Get ready to sweat.

 Scroll through to see all of our recommended buys, or jump to the category you’re looking for:

-The Best Gym Shorts for Men in 2021
+The Best Gym Shorts for Men

 Best Overall: Vuori Banks Short